SmithLabBio/paralogs_lba/README.md

 # Paralogs and long-branch attraction

-Scripts for paper "Using large gene families for phylogenetic inference mitigates the effects of long-branch attraction"
+Scripts for paper "Using paralogs for phylogenetic inference mitigates the effects of long-branch attraction"

 ## Simulation Studies